MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 ### count

-Let's begin by using the [count](./countoperator.md) operator to find the number of storm records in our table.
+Begin by using the [count](./countoperator.md) operator to find the number of storm records in the table.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAEAAsuyS%2fKdS1LzSspVqhRSM4vzSsBALU2eHsTAAAA" target="_blank">Run the query</a>